chinmayah/VSDSquadron_Internship/README.md

   ### Introduction

   In UART communication, two UARTs communicate directly with each other.
 The transmitting UART converts parallel data from a controlling device like a CPU into serial form, transmits it in serial to the receiving UART, which then converts the serial data back into parallel data for the receiving device.
 Only two wires are needed to transmit data between two UARTs.
-Data flows from the Tx pin of the transmitting UART to the Rx pin of the receiving UART
+Data flows from the Tx pin of the transmitting UART to the Rx pin of the receiving UART.

+  UART is a Hardware based digital communication protocol used to transmit data between two device at an agreeded upon baud rate and data length.
+It used to transmit binary data serially starting from LSB to MSB in the form of data frames with a start bit and a stop bit.
+It transmits the data asynchronously through configurable and agreed upon baud rates.Baud rate is the rate at which information is being share(in this case information is in terms of bits) (eq 1).
+Data frame is the arrangement of data packets with a start bit before the MSB and one or two stop bit at the end of data packet.Start bit is a high-to-low pulse which indicates the start of the transmission and a stop bit is a High pulse to indicate the end of the operation.
+The data length can vary from 5 bit to 8 bit but it must be decided before the communication begins along with the baud rate.

 ![uart1](https://github.com/chinmayah/VSDSquadron_Internship/assets/85050733/ddcf9265-80c0-4871-a25f-81a328245cbd)